High-Cardinality Geometrical Constellation Shaping for the Nonlinear Fibre Channel: Conclusions

 \section{Conclusions}

-This paper presents a novel and fast computation method for optimising geometrically shaped signal constellations, enabling the optimisation of very high cardinality formats.
+This paper presents a novel and fast computation method for optimising geometrically shaped signal constellations with very high cardinality.

-With conventional techniques, both the evaluation of the mutual information function and the calculation of the gradient function scale poorly with the number of constellation points, making the optimisation of multi-dimensional and/or high order constellations prohibitively time-consuming.
-To significantly reduce the complexity of numerical optimisation, we proposed the use of an analytically obtained gradient, instead of the conventionally-used finite-difference method.
+We proposed the use of an analytically derived gradient, instead of the conventionally-used finite-difference method, significantly reducing the complexity of numerical optimisation.
 Additionally, we combined the gradient of the mutual information with the Jacobian of the channel constraints, translating the problem into an unconstrained optimisation problem.
 We have successfully applied this technique to both linear and nonlinear optical communication systems.

 We applied the proposed algorithms to show shaping gain for high cardinality 2- and 4- dimensional constellations, to generate geometrically shaped constellations, with up to 8192 constellation points.
 An 8192-ary constellation achieving a GMI with a gap of just 0.06 bit/2D to the AWGN channel capacity was designed, with the gains in mutual information verified using a simulation of a nonlinear optical fibre communication system, exhibiting shaping gains in both the linear and nonlinear regimes.